BeoSound 5c

 Overview

-Hardware: The Raspberry Pi 5 connects to the BeoSound 5 screen via HDMI (using a DVI adapter) and USB (for the wheel, buttons, and laser pointer).
+Hardware: The Raspberry Pi 5 connects to the BeoSound 5 screen via HDMI (micro HDMI on the Pi to mini HDMI on the screen) and USB (for the wheel, buttons, and laser pointer).
 The BeoMaster 5 powers the screen and provides USB access to the IR receiver on the daughterboard.
 The BeoMaster 5's internal power supply could potentially power the Raspberry Pi directly, but this has proven a bit unreliable in some of my tests.
 For now, a good 5V 5A USB-C power supply is recommended, but I hope to get stability in just using the BeoMaster 5 power supply.
 The Raspberry Pi's built-in WiFi has limited range, so wired Ethernet is recommended.
 If that's not an option, a compatible USB WiFi dongle works as an alternative.

 Software: The software is structured around a few different Python services, serving a web interface to Chromium running in kiosk mode.
 This architecture makes it easy to emulate and develop for the BeoSound 5 on a local machine without the actual hardware.
 See the GitHub repository for all the details.